 If there are signs of malnutrition, the doctor may order general laboratory screening tests to evaluate a patient’s blood cells and organ function.
 Additional individual tests may be ordered to look for specific vitamin and mineral deficiencies.
 If general malnutrition and/or specific deficiencies are diagnosed, laboratory testing may be used to monitor how the patient responds to treatment.
 A person who has malnutrition because of a chronic disease may need to have his or her nutritional status monitored on a regular basis.

 Hospitalised patients are often assessed to determine their nutritional status prior to, or at the time of, admission.
 This may include discussing their medical history with a doctor, being interviewed by a dietician, and undergoing some laboratory tests.
 If the results of these tests indicate possible nutritional deficits, patients may be provided with nutritional support (i.e., given the nutients they need) prior to a surgery or procedure, and they may be monitored regularly during recovery.

 For general screening and monitoring:

-- Prealbumin (is decreased in malnutrition, rises and falls rapidly, and can be used to detect short-term response to treatment)
+- Prealbumin (which is lower in patients with malnutrition, rises and falls rapidly, and can be used to detect short-term response to treatment)

 - Iron tests (such as iron, TIBC and ferritin)

-- Vitamin and minerals (such as B12 and folate, vitamin D, vitamin K, calcium, and magnesium)
+- Vitamins and minerals (such as B12 and folate, vitamin D, vitamin K, calcium, and magnesium)

 Imaging and radiographic scans may be ordered to help evaluate the health of internal organs and the normal growth and development of muscles and bones.
 These tests may include: